oqusous/Kickstarter_project/README.md

 The aim of this project is to build a Classification Model to predict whether or not a new project on Kickstarter will likely succeed or fail.

+## Data Source
 Data was obtained from:

 https://webrobots.io/kickstarter-datasets/

 A total of 9338 points.
 Aim to keep 5000 or more (duplicates, Nans, etc...).

-The data had the following column:
-['backers_count', 'blurb', 'category', 'converted_pledged_amount', 'country', 'created_at', 'creator', 'currency', 'currency_symbol', 'currency_trailing_code', 'current_currency', 'deadline', ‘'disable_communication', 'friends', 'fx_rate', 'goal', 'id', 'is_backing', 'is_starrable', 'is_starred', 'launched_at', 'location', 'name', 'permissions', 'photo', 'pledged', 'profile', 'slug', 'source_url', 'spotlight', 'staff_pick', 'state', 'state_changed_at', 'static_usd_rate', 'urls', 'usd_pledged', 'usd_type']
+The Kickstarter project categories were a mix and years ranged from 2008-2019.

+## Features
 The final features chosen were:
 - category: Film, Music, Fashion etc..
 - location: country and state converted to continents to balance data